 Wear the most supportive clothes

 Looking after your body isn’t all about exercise.
 You need to ensure you are supporting your body the right way with the workout clothing you wear.
-It’s about finding the enertor insoles that you need to support your feet and wearing supportive shoes.
+It’s about finding the enertor insoles that you need to support your feet and wearing supportive shoes (learn more about the best arch supports for plantar fasciitis).
 If you have wider feet then choose wide fit shoes to ensure your workout footwear is appropriate.
 Make sure your gym bra is the right strength of support for the workout you are planning to do.
 It’s about strapping up your knees when they need extra support.
 Your gym wear should be comfortable, practical and supportive to ensure you are at your most productive at the gym and not distracted by inappropriate clothing that hinders your workout.

 Look after their bodies